nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/extraction.md

-# Extracting imaging-derived phenotypes from pipeline derivatives
+# Extracting IDPs from pipeline derivatives

 Work in progress!